Doing SCA rapier in Japanese

 Iím in a model that looks like a rigid plastic sports bra.
 It's a sweat factory: I wear it over a tee or tank top, keep a clean, dry shirt to change into after fighting, and hit it with a wet wipe after use.
 There are other types of protection available, including plates that can be inserted inside a special sports bra, or could presumably be sewn into oneís gi.

 blade.
-It's very light and hit softly.
 The negative is that the tsuba doesn't

 provide a lot of hand protection, so it's easier for my opponents to take that